BBC Two "Computer Generated 2" ident: Special uses

 The ident was reused in early 2005 for the opening continuity announcement in the second series of the period comedy Look Around You.

 It was reused again in May 2010, with a new soundtrack, as part of BBC Two's "80's Season", to celebrate events and features from the decade.

 It was then brought back twice in October 2012, with no soundtrack.
-It was shown nationally during the final evening hours of 21 October at 4:35am to lead into the final edition of Pages From Ceefax after 38 years on-screen across the BBC.
+It was shown in Northern Ireland on the 10th of October 2012 to mark the shutdown of analogue transmissions in the area and shown nationally during the final evening hours of 21 October at 4:35am to lead into the final edition of Pages From Ceefax after 38 years on-screen across the BBC.

 On 7 October 2013, this (and its Christmas '79, '84 & '85 ident in England and Northern Ireland), along with others was brought back for BBC Two's "Afternoon Classics" block and last appeared in December 2016.

 It made its final appearance in 2017 to introduce the 80s-set comedy White Gold.